jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 (PB05_PUL AND LT05 OR RB06 AND LT03 OR MV23 = 1.00) AND LT04 # FAST CURVE DISABLE

-- IF SECTIONALIZING IS ENABLED, IT DISABLES RECLOSING
-	- IF SECTIONALIZING IS NOT ENABLED, IT ALLOWS YOU TO ENABLE RECLOSING
 - make sure when it opens due to HLT or LS, it goes to lockout and doesn't reclose
-- If sectionalizing is enabled, force fast curve to 0
 - We can either hide everything in group 2, or make it a simple recloser for all devices and tell them that
 - Check to make sure we're preventing LOV close if we're in the reclose cycle
 - specify that temporary means recloser trips once and closes back in, etc